 - Report back to workers promptly and frequently about action taken.

 - Emphasize that management will use reported information only to improve workplace safety and health, and that no worker will experience retaliation for reporting.

 - Empower all workers to initiate or request a temporary suspension or shutdown of any work activity or operation they believe to be unsafe.

 - Involve workers in finding solutions to reported issues.

-Leaders Give Workers Access to Safety and Health Information
+Leaders Give Workers Access

 - Safety Data Sheets (SDSs), injury and illness data, and results of environmental exposure monitoring.